ishikawa-group/python_basic_tutorial/python_basic.md

 ```

 ### while statement
-* If you want to repeat the procedure based on some condtion, you can use `while` statement
+* If you want to repeat the procedure based on some condition, you can use `while` statement
 ```python
 a = 10
 while a > 0: